Olympics-Baseball-Japan, South Korea clinch spots in final four | Sports-Games

 Japan on Monday beat the United States 7-6 with an extra-inning walkoff hit, while South Korea crushed Israel 11-1, ensuring both of the winners, at the very least, a spot in Saturday's bronze medal game.
 Japan now play South Korea on Wednesday.
 The winner automatically advances to the gold-medal game and the loser will get a second shot at the championship matchup the following day.

-Monday's contests were as different as ball games could be.
-Triston Casas sprung the United States to a 6-3 lead in the fifth inning by sailing a three-run homer over the left-field wall, two days after pulling a two-run blast to right.
+Monday's contests were as different as baseball games could be.
+Triston Casas sprung the United States to a 6-3 lead in the fifth inning with a three-run homer.

+Japan quickly shot back with two runs and then tied the game during a drizzly ninth inning against Scott McGough, who pitches in Nippon Professional Baseball.
+"Scott knows these hitters," U.S. coach Mike Scioscia said.
+"He just missed a couple of pitches."

-Batters during their second at-bats of the game chased both starting pitchers.
-The United States' Shane Baz, 22, and Japan's Masahiro Tanaka, 32, who were first-round draft picks 11 years apart in their respective professional leagues, each allowed eight baserunners in their starts.
-Earlier on Monday, defending champions South Korea smacked 18 hits in an 11-1 mercy-rule win over Israel, after needing to come from behind for an extra-innings win over Israel early in the tournament.
+First base umpire Trent Thomas had to be replaced in the sixth inning due to illness.
+Earlier on Monday, defending champions South Korea smacked 18 hits in an 11-1 mercy-rule win after needing to come from behind for an extra-innings win over Israel early in the tournament.

-South Korea struck first with a sacrifice fly, and added two more runs on a homer by Oh Ji-hwan, his second against Israel at the Games.
+South Korea struck first and later added two more runs on a homer by Oh Ji-hwan.
 Israel first baseman Danny Valencia walked with the bases loaded to make it 3-1 in the fifth inning.

 But any potential for a comeback was derailed in the bottom half of the inning.
 With rain falling, Valencia spiked a throw to home plate, allowing the first of seven runs in the inning that would put South Korea up 10-1.
 A run in the seventh ended the game under the tournament's mercy rule for blowouts.
 Israel's pitching staff, which lacks significant professional experience, came into the Games as an obvious weakness.
 They outpitched Mexico on Sunday to notch Israel's first-ever Olympic baseball victory.

-But that left Israeli arms worn out, which Korean players said benefited them and made the difference in the game.
+But that left Israeli arms worn out, which Korean players said made the difference in the game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)